Find the Best News Stories

 Investigate Weather Stories

-Weather is more than just presenting the forecast.
-Weather stories affect everyone's life and some people's livelihood.
+Sharing news about the weather involves more than just presenting the forecast.
+Weather stories affect everyone's lives and some people's livelihood.
 Unusually dry or wet weather can have an economic effect on farmers.
 The wrong weather can spell trouble for those in the tourism industry who count on sunny, dry days to attract visitors.
 Unless the weather is absolutely average, there's a story to tell.

 Reveal the Stories Behind the Sports Scores